root@krueger:~/products/kineo$ cat README

 The web build already maps route-specific product roles instead of collapsing everything into one screen.

-Today, Coach, Fuel, Scan, Me
+Today, Coach, Fuel, Places, Scan, Me

 Directional KPIs